The Human Behind the Man

-I do my best to spend as much time away from my computer screen as I do in front of it.
-I love spending time outside, under the sun, tending my garden.
+I do my best to balance my time, spending as much time away from computer screens as in front of them.
+I love spending time under the sun tending my garden.
 I’ve grown a fondness for birds and have created a little urban oasis for all manner of birds and pollinators.
 Except for squirrels.
-I hate squirrels.
+I loathe squirrels.

 If I’m not outside, you may find me in my garage indulging in the joy I find tinkering around with my car, or working on a carpentry project.
 If I’m not in my garage, I may be in the kitchen baking sourdough and fermenting everything from cabbage to hot sauces.

+Forumula 1 is as-near-as-makes-no-difference my religion.
+I support the Colorado Rapids and attend as many games as I can.
 I’ve dabbled in music, written the odd haiku, and spend a fair amount of time back in front of the computer screen writing fiction.
-Doing things which are not related to my career keep me sharp and refreshed when I do open up my laptop and get to the day job.
-I stay sharp because…
+Doing things which are not related to my career keep me sharp, inspired, and refreshed when I do open up my laptop and get to the day job.

+I believe in the richness of people and frivolous pursuits.
 I work to live, I do not live to work.
-My career exists as a means to a reasonable and comfortable life.
-This approach affords me space to focus on the things that truly matter: family, community, and personal wellness.All that to say, I take what I do seriously.
+My career exists as an important means to a reasonable and comfortable life, but for me, it is not who I am.
+This approach to work and life affords me space to focus on the things that truly matter: family, community, and personal wellness.All that to say, I take my career seriously.